How to identify your lead’s behaviour using the DiSC model

 S-Style : Stability / Green

-People with high S-style wants to preserve the environment they perceive as friendly and beneficial.
-They see themselves as less powerful and therefore do not want to too much to change.
-THey care a lot about the impact on the group and that all in the group feels good.
+People with high S-style want to preserve the environment they perceive as friendly and beneficial.
+They see themselves as less powerful and therefore do not want too much to change.
+They care a lot about the impact on the group and that all in the group feel good.
 They don’t like to take decisions and often find themselves dragged into long mental processes before making a decision.
 They like slower and friendly communication.